Mobile wireless eReader a sign of the ubiquitous future to come

 JUNE 14, 2006

 Mobile Learning An Online Reflective Journal on Mobile Learning Practice Home Winksite Store Resources About Mobile Contact “Scan Learning Content to PDF 15 06 2006 A new, innovative web application called ScanR turns your mobile phone into a mobile scanner.
 Both of these applications are ideally suited to electronically saving learning content for distribution to students; or for students to record their own learning content for their own reference.
 You take a picture of a whiteboard or document, and it will convert the image into a PDF file, which it then emails to you.

 RSS Tools at XFruits | Mobile Learning

 SEPTEMBER 11, 2006

-application that allows users to manipulate RSS feeds in a number of very useful ways. technorati tags: mlearning , m-learning , mobile-learning , mobilelearning , mobile , learning , clcommunity , talo , rss , xfruits « Podcasting Activities The DataMatrix Strikes Back » Actions Comments rss Trackback Information Date : 12 September 2006 Categories : Applications , Products , Web 2.0 XFruits allows users to aggregate a number of feeds into a single RSS feed; convert an RSS feed to an XHTML 1.0 Both are accessible on a new page, [link].
+application that allows users to manipulate RSS feeds in a number of very useful ways. technorati tags: mlearning , m-learning , mobile-learning , mobilelearning , mobile , learning , clcommunity , talo , rss , xfruits « Podcasting Activities The DataMatrix Strikes Back » Actions Comments rss Trackback Information Date : 12 September 2006 Categories : Applications , Products , Web 2.0 XFruits allows users to aggregate a number of feeds into a single RSS feed; convert an RSS feed to an XHTML 1.0 The tool is easy to use and very well polished.
 Ubiquette.